xemlock/htmlpurifier-html5/README.md

   Type: [Boolean](http://htmlpurifier.org/live/configdoc/plain.html#type-bool)\
   Default: `false`

-  While deprecated in HTML 4.01 / XHTML 1.0 context, in HTML5 it used for enabling support for namespaced attributes and XML-style empty elements.
+  While deprecated in HTML 4.01 / XHTML 1.0 context, in HTML5 it's used for enabling support for namespaced attributes and XML self-closing tags.

+  When enabled it causes `xml:lang` attribute to take precedence over `lang`, when both attributes are present on the same element.

 ## Supported HTML5 elements